generable/rgeco/README.md

 reticulate::py_install('xarray')
 ```

+Note: if you're having trouble installing or configuring Python for R on your system, you might try the [rminiconda](https://github.com/hafen/rminiconda) package.

-Login with your Generable credentials:
+Now, we can login with your Generable credentials:

 ```r
 library(rgeco)